paul-wolf/djaq/README.txt

 Navigate to \`/dquery/’ in your app and you should be able to try out queries.

+-  Send: call the API with the query

+-  JSON: show the json that will be sent as the request data

+-  SQL: show how the request will be sent to the database as sql

+-  Schema: render the schema that describe the available fields

+-  Whitelist: show the active whitelist.
+You can use this to generate a whilelist and edit it as required.

+There is a combo dropdown control, ``apps``.
+Select the Django app.
+Models for the selected app are listed below.
+If you click once on a model, the result field will show the schema for that model.
+If you double-click the model, it generates a query for you for all fields in that model.
+Once you do that, just press “Send” to see the results.

+If the query pane has the focus, you can press shift-return to send the query request to the server.

 Functions
 ---------

-If a function is not defined by DjangoQuery, then the function name is passed without further intervention to the underlying SQL.
+If a function is not defined by DjangoQuery, then the function name is checked with a whitelist of functions.
+There are approximately 350 functions available.

 A user can define new functions at any time by adding to the custom functions.
 Here’s an example of adding a regex matching function:

 .. code:: python